Ibrahimović misses penalty, Milan beats Bologna 2-1

 Ante Rebić fired home the rebound after Ibrahimović’s penalty kick was saved and Franck Kessié doubled Milan’s lead early in the second half.
 Former Milan midfielder Andrea Poli reduced the deficit nine minutes from time.

-Milan moved five points clear of second-place Inter Milan, which hosts Benevento later.
-Juventus is also playing later, at Sampdoria.
+Milan remained two points clear of second-place Inter Milan, which beat Benevento 4-0.
+Juventus is third, seven points behind Milan, after winning 2-0 at Sampdoria.

 Bologna remained six points off the relegation zone.